pauldevos/devops-tools/deploying_containers/README.md

 * Pod1 = 1 container
 * Pod4 = 3 containers (3 different applications) with 2 volumes -- all have shared IP address

+Some definitions:
+A Pod always runs on a **Node**.
+A Node is a `worker machine` in Kubernetes and may be either a _virtual_ or a _physical machine_, depending on the cluster.

+Each `Node` is managed by the `Master`.
+A Node can have multiple pods, and the Kubernetes master automatically handles scheduling the pods across the Nodes in the cluster.
+The Master's automatic scheduling takes into account the available resources on each Node.